 1 Scope

 The present document studies solutions to satisfy the requirements for logging and recording of mission critical services.
-It identifies enhancements to be included in the technical specifications for MC Common functional architecture (3GPP TS 23.280 [2]), MCPTT (3GPP TS 23.379 [3]), MCVideo (3GPP TS 23.281 [4]), MCData (3GPP TS 23.282 [5]), MC Interworking with LMR (3GPP TS 23.283 [6]), and Mission Critical services over 5G System (3GPP TS 23.289 [7]).
-The requirements for this study are taken from the Stage 1 requirements in 3GPP TS 22.280 [8].: 2 References
+It identifies enhancements to be included in the technical specifications for MC Common functional architecture (3GPP TS 23.280 [2]), MCPTT (3GPP TS 23.379 [3]), MCVideo (3GPP TS 23.281 [4]) and MCData (3GPP TS 23.282 [5]). .
+The user requirements for this study are taken from the Stage 1 requirements in 3GPP TS 22.280 [8].

+NOTE 1: Mission Critical services over 5G System (3GPP TS 23.289 [7]) does not have any additional impact to the recording feature, thus it is not analyzed explicitely in this TR.

+NOTE 2: Issues related to recording vs MC Interworking with LMR (3GPP TS 23.283 [6]) as well as recording vs IOPS mode of operation (3GPP TS 23.180 [x]) are out of the scope of the present document.

+2 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.